Grass Snakes and Ponds

 Grass Snakes, Latin name (Natrix Natrix), are the U Ks largest snake and are a protected species under the UK conservation ac.
 Also known as Ringed Snakes and Water Snakes, these snakes are non-venomous and therefore, no threat to us humans.
 Grass Snakes are very different in appearance to our British venomous Adders which are shorter in length and have a cream colored zigzag that runs down their backs with a cream/pale yellow colored V on their necks.
 Grass Snakes are dark green or brown with black spotted scales with a yellow collar.
 They are much larger and slimmer than Adders and adult females, can grow to a length of 100 cm and have occasionally been found to have grown to 150 cm in length.

 Water Snakes hence one of the common names, are mainly found in fresh water habitats, and can often be found near lakes, ponds, ditches, streams and marshes.
-These locations are favored as their main diet consists of Amphibians and Fish.
+They favor areas of water that are densely planted with pond plants and aquatic rushes where they can hide from predators.
+These locations are also favored as their main diet consists of Amphibians and Fish.
 They are excellent graceful swimmers and it is quite a treasured sight to see one of these special snakes swimming across the top of your pond in the summer months in search of a meal.
 However, if needed, they will also eat small mammals and insects.
 Water Snakes don’t spend their entire time throughout the spring and summer around water and can often be found in open clearings, the edge of woodlands and, in grasslands basking in the sun on a hot summer’s day.

 Between October and April Grass Snakes go into hibernation where they will sleep away the winter months and can be found underneath logs, stones, rotting vegetation or even tucked down the end of disused rodent burrow.
 Like Frogs, Toads and Newts, adults emerge in April and go on the hunt for a partner.
 Females lay eggs 6-8 weeks later during the months of June-July, and can lay anywhere between 8 to 40 eggs.
 Grass snakes prefer to lay their eggs in decomposing foliage or in urban garden compost heaps as the eggs will maintain a constant temperature of between 21 – 28 Celsius.
 The eggs will hatch in late summer/early autumn about 10 weeks later.
 Newly emerged miniature Grass Snakes are totally independent and will go on the hunt over the next few weeks for their first meals, but they too will go into hibernation when winter approaches.